Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-Yes, but the first thing we like to do is our fact, quote or question section,
+Yes, but the first thing we like to do is our fact quote of question section,

-And the way to get involved in this is to sign up at the Sydney Schoenberg level or above.
+And the way to get involved in this is to sign up at the Sydney-Sholmberg level or above.

-four each week.
-I'll read them out for the
+I read them out for the first time.

 Oh, we loved your quizzes, Thomas.